 Experience and Expertise

-Mark has a vigorous high level tax practice, appearing regularly in the Tax Tribunal, with the ability to take cases all the way to the European Court of Justice where appropriate.
-He has extensive experience of customs, excise, VAT, tax litigation involving offshore elements, the OECD model tax convention and tax enforcement.
+Mark has a vigorous high level tax practice, appearing regularly in the Tax Tribunal, with the ability to take cases all the way to the Court of Justice of the European Union where appropriate.
+He has extensive experience of customs, excise, VAT, corporation tax, diverted profits tax, tax litigation involving offshore elements, the OECD transfer pricing guidelines and model tax convention and tax enforcement.

-For example, Mark recently represented the United Kingdom in the European Court of Justice in a customs classification case, known as Kubota, concerned with customs duty and the operation of the customs union.
+For example, Mark recently represented the United Kingdom in the CJEU in a customs classification case, known as Kubota, concerned with customs duty and the operation of the customs union.
 He also represented HMRC in the well-known case of Revenue & Customs v Ben Nevis in which the Court of Appeal upheld HMRC’s arguments regarding the proper approach to the interpretation of a double taxation treaty between the UK and South Africa.

 Cases and Work of Note

 - Renesola UK Ltd v Revenue & Customs UKFTT 0647 (TC) (Validity of EU regulation determining origin of imported solar panels for anti-dumping duty purposes.
 The EU equivalent of similar litigation conducted in the US regarding dumping of Chinese solar panels on world markets.
 Whether reference to CJEU needed.)

 - Performers College Ltd v Revenue & Customs STI 834 (Consistency of a VAT exemption with EU law.)